paul-hammant/tbd/content/monorepos/index.md

 though.

 Recursive build systems mostly have the ability to choose a type of build.
 For example 'mvn test' to just run tests, and not make a binary for distribution.
-Presently though, these build technologies don't have the ability to follow a changeable checkout that the likes of gcheckout can control.
+Presently though, these build technologies do not have the ability to follow a changeable checkout that the likes of gcheckout can control.

 ### Conflict with Monorepos